testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

 3. Run `npm install` to install corresponding dependencies
 4. Create a branch for your PR named like `pr/your-branch-name` (you can do this through git CLI with `git checkout -b pr/your-branch-name`)

-> Tip: Keep your `master` branch pointing at the original repository and make
+> Tip: Keep your `main` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run:
 >
 > ```
 > git remote add upstream https://github.com/testing-library/eslint-plugin-testing-library.git
 > git fetch upstream
-> git branch --set-upstream-to=upstream/master master
+> git branch --set-upstream-to=upstream/main main
 > ```
 >
 > This will add the original repository as a "remote" called "upstream," Then
-> fetch the git information from that remote, then set your local `master`
+> fetch the git information from that remote, then set your local `main`
-> branch to use the upstream master branch whenever you run `git pull`.
+> branch to use the upstream main branch whenever you run `git pull`.
 Then you
-> can make all of your pull request branches based on this `master` branch.
+> can make all of your pull request branches based on this `main` branch.
-> Whenever you want to update your version of `master`, do a regular `git pull`.
+> Whenever you want to update your version of `main`, do a regular `git pull`.

 ## Committing and Pushing changes